diana-bergstrom/anthony-rendon-2023/README.md

 ## Project Description

+Analysis of basic hitting stats from the first 26 games of the Los Angeles Angels' 2023 MLB season using Python

 ### Part 1

-I created a visualization of Anthony Rendon's walk and strikeout rates by analyzing data obtained from [fangraphs](https://www.fangraphs.com/players/anthony-rendon/12861/splits?position=3B&season=2023) from the first 26 games of the 2023 season using Python
+Created a visualization of Anthony Rendon's walk and strikeout rates with data obtained from [fangraphs](https://www.fangraphs.com/players/anthony-rendon/12861/splits?position=3B&season=2023)

 Skills Used